flipz357/flipz357.github.io/index.md

 Hi there!
 I'm Juri Opitz, a researcher interested in machine learning, NLP (Natural Language Processing), and computational linguistics.
 I obtained my Ph.D. from Heidelberg university, where I was advised by Anette Frank.

 I like to study representations and their ability to meaningfully capture data (e.g., text, images, etc.).
-Representations of interest can range from explicit formal semantic structures to artificial neuron representations (e.g., from large language models), and maybe even to human mental representations.
-A goal is to investigate possible structural interlinks between the diverse representations.
+Representations of interest can range from explicit formal semantic structures to artificial neuron weights and activations (e.g., from large language models), to human mental representations.
+A goal is to improve their representation power or efficiency and possibly find investigate structural interlinks between the diverse representations.

 ### Overview of some work 🔍